Federal Grants and Loans

 William D. Ford Federal Direct Subsidized Loan

 This loan program provides loans to undergraduate students who demonstrate financial need.
-First-time borrowers are required to complete a Master Promissory Note and an entrance interview.
+First-time borrowers are required to complete a Master Promissory Note (MPN) and entrance counseling.
+The terms of any loan received by a student as part of the student’s financial aid offer, a sample loan repayment schedule for sample loans, and the necessity for repaying loans will be explained in your entrance counseling.
 Both of these requirements can be completed online.

 For students who are first-time borrowers on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) during which they can receive Direct Subsidized loans.
 Students may not receive Direct Subsidized loans for more than 150% of the published length of their program, known as their “maximum eligibility period.”
 For example, if a student is enrolled in a four-year bachelor's degree program, the maximum period for which the student can receive Direct Subsidized loan is six years, or 150% of the program length.
 For more information, please contact the Financial Planning office.